10 of your biggest mental health questions answered

 What are symptoms of depression and anxiety?

-Depression is characterised by a few symptoms, the main one being low mood that persists for a long time in a way that affects everyday life.
+Depression is characterised by a few symptoms.
+The main one being low mood that persists for a long period of time and effects everyday life.

 What treatments are available?

-Self-care is another way to support your wellbeing, along with getting the diagnosis and right treatment if it is required.
+Self-care is another way to support your wellbeing.
+The important thing is to get the right diagnosis and treatment.

 What is CBT?